-The state of Maryland enacted the BOOST (Broadening Options & Opportunities for Students Today) Scholarship Program in 2016 to give K-12 students from lower-income Maryland families an opportunity to find the best educational fit for their needs through by providing scholarships for their children to attend a nonpublic school.
-This puts more options within reach for Maryland families and children, particularly those who are most in need.
+Since 2016, the State of Maryland has offered Maryland families who have limited incomes access to scholarships through the BOOST (Broadening Options & Opportunities for Students Today) Scholarship Program.
+BOOST gives families of K-12 students the opportunity to select a non-public school for their children if that is the best educational fit for their children's needs.
+BOOST puts more options within reach for Maryland families and children, particularly those who are most in need.

 Interested in which schools were eligible to participate in 2020-21?
-Check here to find eligible schools by county.
+Check here to find eligible schools.